SRI-CSL/sally/README.md

     )
     ```

-* Checking the properties with the k-induction (kind) engine
+* Checking the properties with the k-induction engine
     ```
     > sally --engine kind examples/example.mcmt
     valid